jeff-suen/jeff-suen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🗨 About Me
 My name is Shuju Sun and you can call me Jeffery.
-I am currently pursuing a master's degree in spatial data science at the University of Southern California (https://www.usc.edu/).
+I am currently pursuing a Master's degree in Spatial Data Science at the University of Southern California (https://www.usc.edu/).

-Previously, I obtained a bachelor's degree in Commerce with an specialization in Accounting from University of British Columbia in Canada (https://www.sauder.ubc.ca/).
-Currently, I am seeking an internship opportunity to apply my data science techniques such as data engineering, machine learning, deep learning and some other skills.
+Previously, I obtained a bachelor's degree in Commerce with a specialization in Accounting from University of British Columbia in Canada (https://www.sauder.ubc.ca/).
+Currently, I am seeking an internship opportunity to practice my data science techniques such as data engineering, machine learning, deep learning and some other skills.
 I am an enthusiast in metaverse, smart city development and AI4Finance.

 # 📖 Educations
 - *2023.01 - 2024.12*, MS, Spatial Data Science, University of Southern California, Los Angeles, CA, USA